 Taxes Affecting a 401(k) Hardship Withdrawal

 You will pay taxes on the amount you take out in the form of a hardship withdrawal.
 In addition to regular income taxes, you will likely pay a 10% penalty tax.
 You may be able to avoid the 10% penalty tax if you meet one of the following exceptions:

 - You are disabled

 - You are required by court order to give the money to your divorced spouse, a child, or a dependent

-If you don't qualify for an exception to the penalty tax, you need to plan that at least 30 cents of every dollar you withdraw will go toward taxes.
-If you take $1,000, after taxes you might get $700.
+If you don't qualify for an exception to the penalty tax, you need to plan that at least $0.30 of every $1 you withdraw will go toward taxes.
+If you withdraw $1,000, for instance, you might only get $700 after taxes.

-If you have other resources, such as an emergency fund, that can be used to meet your financial needs then it is best to use those assets first and use a 401(k) hardship withdrawal only if it is your last available option.
+If you have other resources, such as an emergency fund, that can be used to meet your financial needs, then it is best to use those assets first.
+Use a 401(k) hardship withdrawal only if it is your last available option.

 Proof of Hardship

 To qualify as a hardship, you will need to explain your situation to your 401(k) plan administrator.
-Most of the time they can determine if they think your circumstances qualify as a hardship, but some 401(k) plans may require some form of documentation be presented.
+Most of the time, they can easily determine if your circumstances qualify as a hardship, but some 401(k) plans may require you to present some form of documentation.
 Ask your 401(k) plan provider what they require as proof of hardship.